-Within one year 68,622
+\$

-After one year but not more than five years 368,930
+Within one year 72,576

-More than five years 37,685
+After one year but not more than five years 262,624

-475,237
+335,200

-7. COVID-19 outbreak
+7. COVID-19 pandemic and government assistance

-The recent COVID-19 outbreak was declared a pandemic by the World Health Organization in March 2020.
-This has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+The ongoing COVID-19 pandemic has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally and in Canada resulting in an economic slowdown and creating significant disruption in supply chain and economic activity and are having a particularly adverse impact on various industries including charitable foundations.

-Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions however the success of these interventions is not currently determinable.
-The current challenging economic climate may lead to adverse changes in revenues, cash flows, working capital levels and fair values of marketable investments, which may also have a direct impact on the Organization's operating results and financial position in the future.
+The current challenging economic climate and COVID situation may continue to have adverse effects on revenues from donations and fundraising events and may lead to volatility in the fair values of marketable investments as seen in fiscal 2022, which may also have a direct impact on the Organization's operating results and financial position in the future.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Organization's business is not known at this time.